When is the best time to trek to Everest Base Camp

 Spring is often heralded as the ideal season for the Everest Base Camp Trek for several compelling reasons, making it a preferred choice for many trekkers planning their journey to the base of the world's highest peak.
 Here are the key factors that make spring an exceptional time for this adventure:

-• Stable and Clear Weather: Spring, which spans from March to May, is characterised by stable and increasingly clear weather, following the cold winter months.
-This stability significantly enhances the chances of unobstructed views of Mount Everest and the surrounding Himalayan peaks.
-The clear skies provide trekkers with breathtaking panoramas that are hard to match during other times of the year.
+• Stable and Clear Weather: Spring (March to May) offers stable and clear weather after winter, providing excellent visibility and stunning panoramic views of Mount Everest and the surrounding peaks that are hard to match during other times of the year.

 • Wildlife Sightings: Spring is also a time when the region's flora and fauna come alive.
 The warmer weather encourages wildlife to be more active, offering trekkers the chance to spot various species of birds, mammals, and plants native to the Himalayas.